OpenAI CEO Sam Altman looks back on why he was fired three times, including from OpenAI

 by

-'When Altman thinks something is true, it becomes reality in his head,' said Marc Jacobstein, Loopt's former chief operating officer. is an extraordinary talent.
-It may or may not lead to business expansion, and it may make people uncomfortable.'
-According to The Wall Street Journal, Mr. Altman has no recollection of any complaints he received from employees at Loopt.
+'When Altman believes something is true, it becomes reality in his mind,' said Mark Jacobstein, Loopt's former chief operating officer.
+'This is an extraordinary talent for an ambitious entrepreneur.
+It may lead to business growth, it may not, and it may make people uncomfortable.'
+According to sources familiar with The Wall Street Journal, Altman has no recollection of any complaints he received from employees at Loopt.

-Mr. Altman will then become CEO of Y Combinator.
-Until then, Y Combinator was a seed funding company launched by founder Paul Graham with a few friends.
-Mr. Altman succeeded in significantly expanding Y Combinator's investment portfolio, supporting Dropbox, Airbnb, Reddit, Docker, etc. As a result, Y Combinator will grow into a major investment company.
+Altman then became CEO of Y Combinator, a seed funding company founded by founder Paul Graham and a few friends.
+Altman successfully expanded Y Combinator's investment portfolio, backing companies like Dropbox, Airbnb, Reddit, and Docker.
+As a result, Y Combinator grew into a major, established investment company.

-However, in the meantime, Mr. Altman founded a nonprofit research institute called YC Research and started a semi-independent research venture from Y Combinator.
-This raised suspicions that Mr. Altman was straying too far from running Y Combinaotr's core business.
+However, Altman also founded a nonprofit called YC Research, a semi-independent research venture, which raised suspicions that he was straying too far from the core business of Y Combinator.

 by TechCrunch

-In 2015, Elon Musk, known as the CEO of Tesla and SpaceX, and Google co-founder Larry Page parted ways over a discussion about AI, and Google focused on investing in the AI company DeepMind.
-Now it looks like this.
-In response, Musk collaborated with Sam Altman and others to establish OpenAI in December 2015.
-The details of how OpenAI was established are summarized in the article below.
+In 2015, Elon Musk, CEO of Tesla and SpaceX, and Larry Page, co-founder of Google, had a falling out over AI, which led Google to focus on investing in DeepMind, an AI company.
+In response, Musk teamed up with Sam Altman and others to found OpenAI in December 2015.
+Details of how OpenAI was founded are summarized in the following article:

-About the history of the establishment of DeepMind, OpenAI, and Anthropic, until the people who were most afraid of the risks of AI decided that they should be at the top and built it - GIGAZINE
+The history of the founding of DeepMind, OpenAI, and Anthropic: The people who feared the risks of AI the most decided that they should be at the top and built it themselves - GIGAZINE

-And in 2019, Y Combinator announced the resignation of its CEO because he had 'prioritized his personal projects, including OpenAI, over Y Combinator's work.'
+Then in 2019, Y Combinator announced the resignation of its CEO, citing his decision to 'prioritize personal projects, including OpenAI, over his work at Y Combinator.'

 Sam Altman has been fired before OpenAI - GIGAZINE

-At this time, in order to ensure a smooth retirement, Mr. Altman proposed moving from representative director to chairman, and announced his transition to the chairman position in advance on Y Combinator's official blog.
-However, relations with Y Combinaotr management could not be repaired and the blog post was deleted.
+At the time, Altman proposed to move from CEO to chairman to ensure a smooth transition, and announced his transition to the chairman role on Y Combinator's official blog.
+However, his relationship with Y Combinator's management team could not be repaired, and the blog post was subsequently deleted.

-Sam Altman of AI development company OpenAI retires, CTO Mira Murati becomes interim CEO - GIGAZINE
+OpenAI's Sam Altman steps down, CTO Mira Murati becomes interim CEO - GIGAZINE

-CEO Chesky had a video call with Mr. Altman and Greg Brockman, who resigned as president and left OpenAI at the same time, and asked Mr. Altman why this happened.
-'It may have been the result of an argument with Helen Toner and Ilya Satskyvar.'
-After that, CEO Chesky discussed Altman's future with influential figures in Silicon Valley, including angel investor Ron Conway, and also negotiated with OpenAI's board of directors.
-The Wall Street Journal explains that CEO Cesky actively supported Altman because when he was Y Combinator's representative director, he provided support and advice to CEO Cesky to get Airbnb off the ground.
-Masu.
+Chesky held a video call with Altman and Greg Brockman, who also resigned as president and left OpenAI, asking Altman why this had happened.
+Altman responded, 'It may have been the result of an argument with board members Helen Toner and Ilya Satskever.'
+Chesky then discussed Altman's future with Silicon Valley figures, including angel investor Ron Conway, and negotiated with OpenAI's board of directors.
+The Wall Street Journal explains that Chesky's active support stems from Altman's support and advice in getting Airbnb off the ground when he was CEO of Y Combinator.

-According to The Wall Street Journal, after Altman was fired from OpenAI, he received support from Sun Microsystems co-founder and OpenAI investor Vinod Khosla, Conway, and Satya Nadella.
-He said.
-Two days after his dismissal, Microsoft announced that Sam Altman would be temporarily hired as an employee until he returns to OpenAI.
+According to The Wall Street Journal, after Altman was fired from OpenAI, he was supported by Sun Microsystems co-founder and OpenAI investor Vinod Khosla, Conway, and Satya Nadella.
+Two days after his firing, Microsoft announced that Sam Altman would be hired as a temporary employee until he could return to OpenAI.

-Microsoft announces the joining of Sam Altman and other former OpenAI members - GIGAZINE
+Microsoft announces the hiring of former OpenAI members, including Sam Altman - GIGAZINE